Learn all about the elongated black seedless grapes and why they are sometimes called Moon Drops and sometimes called Sweet Sapphire.

 If you have chance to try both side by side, go right ahead.
 I would love to hear if you have a preference.
 Leave a comment below.

-If you are interested in growing your very own grapes. my favorite resource for learning how is The Organic Backyard Vineyard: A Step-by-Step Guide to Growing Your Own Grapes It is a great resource on getting you started.
+I want to start growing my own grapes.
+How can I get started? - If you are interested in growing your very own grapes. my favorite resource for learning how is The Organic Backyard Vineyard: A Step-by-Step Guide to Growing Your Own Grapes It is a great resource on getting you started.
+I also have a list of grape varieties that you are great for the backyard vineyard.